FOVI: A biologically-inspired foveated interface for deep vision models: Future directions

-The primary contribution of this work is in the design of the foveated sensor interface and its integration into vision architectures via kNN convolution and low-rank adaptation.
-However, we leave several areas open for future research.
-First, foveation is more critical in scenarios where higher resolution processing is demanded and thus computational constraints are of greater concern, such as large field-of-view naturalistic scenes \citep{shi_scaling_2025}, or interaction with artificial or natural high-resolution worlds \citep{yu_wonderworld_2025, nvidia_cosmos-transfer1_2025}.
+Foveation may be more beneficial in settings where higher resolution processing is demanded and thus computational constraints are of greater concern, such as large field-of-view naturalistic scenes \citep{shi_scaling_2025}, or interaction within artificial or natural high-resolution worlds \citep{yu_wonderworld_2025, nvidia_cosmos-transfer1_2025}.
+As we showed in Figure \ref{fig:efficiency}, while low resolutions exhibit locally-linear scaling, higher resolutions exhibit more locally-quadratic scaling, as the attention operations begins to outweigh the linear layers; this creates a stronger need for patch reduction techniques such as foveation \citep[c.f.][]{shi_scaling_2025, shi_attend_2026}.
+Similarly, video processing poses stronger needs for patch reduction, and can benefit from spatiotemporal redundancy \citep[][]{shi_attend_2026}.
 Second, to make foveation practical for real-world tasks, advances are needed in mechanisms both for active vision and saccadic integration, as implemented in prior works exploring simplified mechanisms for foveation \citep[e.g][]{elsayed_saccader_2019, jonnalagadda_foveater_2022}.
-The inherently temporal, interactive, and embodied nature of robotic vision strongly motivates further exploration of foveation in robotics, as do notable recent successes learning active vision policies in robotics with simplified foveated architectures \citep{kerr_eye_2025, chuang_look_2025} and even non-foveated models which must still explore partially observed environments \citep{luo_emergent_2025}.
-Third, while here we explore the \textit{perceptual} efficiencies of foveation, restricting the number of samples can also increase \textit{sensing} efficiency in robotics simulation training pipelines; here, the foveated sensor can constrain ray-tracing during rendering, reducing the compute required to render each frame.
+The inherently temporal, interactive, and embodied nature of robotic vision strongly motivates further exploration of foveation in robotics, as do notable recent successes learning active vision policies in robotics with simplified foveated architectures \citep{kerr_eye_2025, chuang_look_2025} and even non-foveated models that must explore partially observed environments \citep{luo_emergent_2025}.
+Third, while here we explore the \textit{perceptual} efficiencies of foveation, restricting the number of samples can also increase \textit{sensing} efficiency in multiple applications.
+Within robotics simulation environments such as IsaacLab \citep{nvidia_isaac_2025}, the foveated sensor can constrain ray-tracing during rendering, reducing the compute required to render each frame.
+Future camera hardware could also reduce energy and bandwidth costs by directly sampling in a foveated array to achieve high peak resolution with a small number of sensor elements.
 Finally, beyond computer vision applications, FOVI models holds promise for computational modeling of human vision, including modeling features of peripheral vision such as crowding \citep{pelli_crowding_2008, balas_summary-statistic_2009}, how peripheral vision guides saccades for foveal viewing \citep{findlay_model_1999, zhaoping_peripheral_2024} and how peripheral vision supports other real-world behaviors \citep{vater_peripheral_2022}.
-Technical applications (e.g. AR/VR) may use FOVI to efficiently render stimuli for human perception \citep[e.g.][]{patney_towards_2016}.
-To address the limitations of this paper in future work, we have prepared an extensible \code{fovi} toolbox{\footnote[2]{\url{https://github.com/nblauch/fovi}}} and pretrained models{\footnote[3]{\url{https://huggingface.co/fovi-pytorch}}} to share with the community.
+Technical applications (e.g. AR/VR) may use FOVI to efficiently render stimuli for human perception \citep[c.f.][]{patney_towards_2016}.
+To benefit the many possible future directions, we share an extensible \code{fovi} toolbox{\footnote[2]{\url{https://github.com/nblauch/fovi}}} and pretrained models{\footnote[3]{\url{https://huggingface.co/fovi-pytorch}}}.